andyken/android-ormlite-rawsql-generator/README.md

 # android-ormlite-rawsql-generator

-Generate raw sql of ormlite class
+This plugin generates raw insert and update sql of ormlite class for you.

+## Installation

+## Usage